tomajohnson21/halo-client-react/README.md

 ## Usage

-As I am currently still learning how to deal with user authentication and protected routes in React, as well as better state management, the UI is very finnicky, and lacks some important features, such as snackbars to alert.
+As I am currently still learning how to deal with user authentication and protected routes in React, as well as better state management, the UI is very finnicky, and lacks some important features, such as snackbars to alert the user of errors, or redirecting the user upon successful registration or JWT Expiration.

 ### Registration